 "Would you take my picture with this newspaper?
 On the spare card.
 I want to send it to my Aunt Mary in Seattle.
 She says I never send her anything from my trips abroad.
 She doesn't believe me when I tell about my trips.
 I've got some files on the computer to send to her too."

 "She doesn't believe in owning a computer.
-But she'll bring the card to the library and read it there."
+But she'll bring the card to the drugstore and make prints there."
 Lying was becoming easier and easier.

 I held the paper close to my face, so the date would be visible.

 "That's great.
 Is there a place I can get a greeting card, and a stamp?"

 "Eymundssons in Austurstraeti has cards in the basement.
 The post office is across the street."
 She said as she handed me the card.

 "Let's go back to the hangover shack.
 It will only take a minute for me to download the files, we'll take care of my aunt Mary, I'll pickup my clothes and you can get to work on time."
 I hoped.
 I didn't have any idea where she lived.

 "OK, but we'll have to hurry." Þora was still angry.
 I could see how Billy would have been attracted to her.
 Mon petit vulcan, indeed.